EMERGENCY FIRST AID AT WORK (RQF)

-Staff who work in lower hazard environments, have fewer staff or where HSE guidelines indicate staff should be trained and hold a certificate in emergency first aid at work.
+Staff who work in lower hazard environments, have fewer staff or where NGB or HSE guidelines indicate staff should be trained and hold a certificate in emergency first aid at work.

 This is because these conditions are no longer covered in the first aid for appointed persons or emergency first aid at work course.

 Emergency first aid at work (EFAW) certificate, valid for 3 years.
 We recommend refreshing your skills every 12 months.

 This qualification provides the knowledge and skills required of first aiders, as outlined in the Health and Safety (First aid) Regulations 1981 (NI 1982).
 Giving you the basics for the skills required when dealing with a minor incident.
 The EFAW course is ideal for your entry level into first aid.

 We provide tailored training for a wide range of organisations from local outdoor activity groups to national bodies such as the Environment Agency, and those with an international focus such as aid organisations and expeditions.

 Whether you want our standard course, Wilderness First Aid or an advanced one I can provide the training you need.